 Beginning in the third year of operation, or thereafter, but before the fifth year of operation, the projected budget shows that more than one third of its financial support will begin to come from membership fees, and gross receipts from activities related to its exempt functions.

 Consequently, it would appear that initially ITEGA would qualify under 5g, and indefinitely thereafter under 5h.
-We ask the IRS to rule on the appropriate status for ITEGA.
+We ask the IRS to determine the appropriate ruling and status for ITEGA.

 -- END OF DOCUMENT --